LemonEngineHolder/Lemon-Engine/README.md

 # Roblox Friday Night Funkin': Lemon Engine

-### If you want to build Lemon Engine, you will have to read instructions(will be made once made custom stages/characters/songs support.)
+### As of now you have to figure out how to use this since the songs, tracks, characters and stages are hardcoded in the scripts.

+im a fucking idiot

+made by 3 people
+Me
+corblox
+and ur mom